Frank Murphy: Personal life

-Justice Murphy was the subject of "[r]umors of homosexuality [...] all his adult life".
+Murphy never married or had children.
+He was the subject of "[r]umors of homosexuality [...] all his adult life".
 According to Courting Justice: Gay Men and Lesbians v.
 The Supreme Court:

 [a] gay reading of [biographies of Murphy] suggests that Murphy's homosexuality was hiding in plain sight.
 For more than 40 years, Edward G. Kemp was Frank Murphy's devoted, trusted companion.
 Like Murphy, Kemp was a lifelong bachelor.
 From college until Murphy's death, the pair found creative ways to work and live together. [...]
 When Murphy appeared to have the better future in politics, Kemp stepped into a supportive, secondary role, much as Hillary Clinton would later do for Bill Clinton.

 As well as Murphy's close relationship with Kemp, Murphy's biographer, historian Sidney Fine, found in Murphy's personal papers a letter that "if the words mean what they say, refers to a homosexual encounter some years earlier between Murphy and the writer."
 The writer of the letter implied that he and Murphy had become lovers while Murphy was governor-general and congratulated Murphy on his appointment to the Supreme Court.

 Murphy did have at least two female companions of note.
-Ann Parker was frequently seen horseback riding with Murphy in Washington during his tenure as U.S. attorney general, leading to speculation of a romance in the press.
+Ann Parker was frequently seen horseback riding with Murphy in Washington during his tenure as U.S. Attorney General, leading to speculation of a romance in the press.
 At the time of his death, Murphy was engaged to Joan Cuddihy; the wedding was scheduled for the following month.